vdemeester/vcsh-home/README.md

 # Requirements

 You'll have to install [mr] [2] and [vcsh] [1].
-On debian the packages are available for sid (and sooner or later in wheezy).
+On debian the packages are available for sid, wheezy and in the [squeeze-backports](http://backports-master.debian.org/).

-    # apt-get install mr # vcsh
+    # apt-get install -t squeeze-backports mr vcsh

 This repository currently depend on the `hook_support` branch of my vcsh fork on github.
 Maybe someday it'll be merged upstream.
 The master branch of my fork